-Bursa Malaysia Securities Berhad
+Bursa Malaysia Securities Berhad Main Market Stock Code : 7202 Stock Name : CSCENIC

-Main Market

-Stock Code: 7202

-Stock Name: CSCENIC

-Profile of Board of Directors

-LIM CHEE KEONG

-Malaysian, aged 57 Executive Chairman
+Executive Chairman

 Lim Chee Keong was appointed as the Chairman of CSCENIC on 3 August 2004.
 He is also the chairman of the Executive and Risk Management Committee and a member of the Remuneration Committee.
-He is the Honorary Treasurer for Selangor and Federal Territory Timber Traders' Association.
-He is the main founder of the Group and has accumulated more than 35 years of experience in the wood-based industry.
+He is the main founder of the Group and has accumulated more than 35 years of experience in the woodbased industry.
 His career started in 1974, when he took over the family business, which was in the manufacturing of wooden crates and was responsible for the overall operations.
 The business expanded into manufacturing of wooden pallets in 1988 and in 1994, he was instrumental in diversifying the Group's business operation into manufacturing of wooden picture frame moulding.